Arqam-Gh/noty/Readme.md

 **Remainder: NOT VIBE CODED**

+NOTY is a note-taking app that automates the repetitive steps of taking notes, replacing them with a single key combination.
+It uses hundreds of times fewer resources than other note taking apps.

+## Working
 Whatever text is selected by the user in any window, pressing the hotkey **Ctrl+Alt+S** makes NOTY create a .txt file at the user-specified save location, copy the text, paste it into the file, save it, and close it — saving you the repetitive steps of note-taking.
 Until the user creates a new file with **Ctrl+Alt+N**, all text will keep saving into the same .txt file with proper naming and formatting.

-## What others don't have
+## What other note taking apps don't have

 Unlike other vibe-coded or web-stack-heavy apps, NOTY uses under 1MB of RAM.
 It is:

 - Written in C++ with efficient memory management.
 - Built on the WinAPI32 to make the program faster.
-- Given a GUI made in WinUI3 (XAML/C++) to keep it as efficient as possible.
+- A GUI made in WinUI3 (XAML/C++) to keep it as efficient as possible.

 NOTY automates the repetitive note-saving steps for you.
 It runs in the background, takes minimal resources (<1MB of RAM), and does the same job more efficiently than most apps on the market.